zburakgur/Thread-Pool/README.md

 Is there a limit for creating threads?

 In 32 bit Windows, there is 2GB addressable memory in virtual address space reserved for user usage and a default <br>
 stack size for a thread is 1MB.
-So, 2GB / 1MB,there is
+So, 2GB / 1MB, operation system will be allow to create 2000 threads.

-In addition to limitaions of operation systtem, increasing of thread number redundantly will cause performance issues. <br>
+In addition to limitaions of operation system, because of scheduling and shifting of threads increasing of thread number redundantly will cause performance issues.
-Because, scheduling and shifting of threads keep busy to processor.

 This problem can be solved by creating specific number thread and assign each task number / thread number task to a thread, so, performance will be improved.